tomcali/BurgerSolutionSequelized/README.md

 This is primarily a back-end server project.

+My how was to turn this into an app I could actually use... a cumulative calorie counter for each day.

 ## Viewing the App
 The GitHub repository shows the work on the assignment. https://github.com/tomcali/BurgerSolutionSequelized.git